+- Age: younger people and older people

+- Disability

-- Age: younger people and older people - Disability - Ethnicity - Women - Carers - 3.5 The EIAs do highlight concerns about the council's ability to increase equality and inclusion, as prioritised in our Corporate Plan.
-Therefore, key activities have been identified to ensure continued progress against this aim.
-More details are below. - 4.
-Service-Users: Proposed Mitigating Actions - 4.1 The EIA template highlights where officers identify a cumulative impact linked to other services or the wider local/national context.
+3.5 The EIAs do highlight concerns about the council's ability to increase equality and inclusion, as prioritised in our Corporate Plan with particular regard to disabled people.

+4. Service-Users: Proposed Mitigating Actions

+- 4.1 The EIA template highlights where officers identify a cumulative impact linked to other services or the wider local/national context.
 The Communities, Equality & Third Sector team has also considered all the EIAs to assess where groups may be impacted by more than one change across the council. - 4.2 Impacts identified in section 3 (above) are the result of proposed changes to a number of services including some specifically focused on provision for these groups.
 Specific actions to mitigate as far as possible impacts arising from each proposal are defined within the relevant EIAs.
-In addition, council-wide mitigating actions are detailed below. - 4.3 Overall mitigating actions identified from EIAs: - Response and recovery during Covid-19 continue to respond effectively to the pandemic, adapting services to support communities across the city with
+In addition, council-wide mitigating actions are detailed below.

+4.3 Overall mitigating actions identified from EIAs:

+• Recovery from Covid-19 - continue to respond effectively to the pandemic, adapting services to support communities across the city with their specific needs and assets and keeping our workforce safe and supported.
+Ongoing impact assessment is embedded into service responses and the recovery and renewal process.

-- their specific needs and assets and keeping our workforce safe and supported.
-Ongoing impact assessment is embedded into service responses and the recovery and renewal process. - Impact of Covid-19: Core to the council's approach (outlined in some budget proposals) are early intervention and preventative work, staff capacity to respond flexibly to meet changing needs, and collaboration with other services, CVS and statutory partners.
-The Covid-19 context creates potential significant challenges to this: limiting staff capacity, requiring a focus on emergency response, generating extra demand for some services, and changing the national and local funding landscape, so that some alternative funding sources are reduced.
-There are likely to be long-term impacts of the pandemic that cannot yet be foreseen, contributing to a high level of uncertainty for services. - Working towards an asset-based approach requires an understanding of the different levels of resource and resilience for different groups and individuals. - Targeted interventions and prioritisation of support must be based on upto-date knowledge, data and feedback from local groups to identify the greatest need and the best forms of intervention, communications and engagement. - Better monitoring and evaluation of service-user experience and progress to identify impacts early and to act on trends. - Improving engagement with service-users, carers, families, CVS groups and other stakeholders to enable people to give views on and influence changes; communicate changes to minimise negative impacts and anxiety; enable effective support during transitions; and understand alternative forms of support for themselves and the service-user. - Supporting independence working with service-users who are ready to move on to more independence and offering support to people, to enable resources to be redirected. - Integrated commissioning of Health & Adult Social Care provides opportunities for streamlining of more effective and linked-up provision.
-Ongoing assessment of the equality impacts (by all providers) remains a core need to ensure that services remain accessible, appropriate and effective for everyone. - Reviewing, renegotiating or combining services creates opportunities for better links between services and a more consistent experience for serviceusers.
+• Continuing to embed strengths and asset-based approach - requires an understanding of the different levels of resource and resilience for different groups and individuals.

+• Targeted interventions and prioritisation of support - must be based on up-todate knowledge, data and feedback from local groups to identify the greatest need and the best forms of intervention, communications and engagement.

+• Better monitoring and evaluation of service-user experience and progress to identify impacts early and to act on trends.

+• Improving engagement and communication - with service-users, carers, families, CVS groups and other stakeholders to enable people to give views on and influence changes; communicate changes to minimise negative impacts; enable effective support during transitions; and help understand alternative forms of support for themselves and the service-user.

+• Supporting independence - working with service-users who are ready to move on to more independence and offering support to people, to enable resources to be redirected.

+• Integrated commissioning of Health & Adult Social Care - provides opportunities for streamlining of more effective and linked-up provision.
+Ongoing assessment of the equality impacts (by all providers) remains a core need to ensure that services remain accessible, appropriate and effective for everyone.

+• Reviewing, redesigning, renegotiating or combining services - creates opportunities for better links between services and a more consistent experience for service-users.
 It remains vital to be clear that the needs of service-users are as diverse as the service-users themselves and provision must be flexible and responsive and maintain focused interventions where required.
-Requirements throughout the commissioning process from bidding to monitoring/evaluation must embed these principles. - Increasing collaboration between services in the council and with the voluntary and community sector and other partners in the city can maximise the impact of services and funding decisions for the benefit of residents.
-However, financial pressures can restrict capacity and resource to develop and/or participate in collaborations. - Digital inclusion can increase convenience, support independence and provide tailored support, particularly in the context of Covid-19.
-However, accessibility and availability of other forms of contact must be considered and embedded.
+Requirements throughout the commissioning process from bidding to monitoring/evaluation must embed these principles.

+• Increasing collaboration between services in the council and with the voluntary and community sector and other partners in the city - can maximise the impact of services and funding decisions for the benefit of residents.
+Opportunity to lever in funding from alternative sources.
+However, financial pressures can restrict capacity and resource to develop and/or participate in collaborations and meet additional demand